-Paula Thomas-Lee, D.M.A.
-Assistant Professor of Music 770-720-5658 PTL@Reinhardt.edu
+Matthew M. Anderson, D.M.A.
+Assistant Professor of Music 770-720-5569 mma@reinhardt.edu

 The Reinhardt Master of Music degree is accredited by the Southern Association of Colleges and Schools (SACS) as well as the National Association of Schools of Music (NASM).